liubovkyry/DAX/Table_&_Filter_functions/SELECTEDVALUE/SELECTEDVALUE.md

 So some examples here of alternate results could be something like using a dash or writing Na for not

 applicable.

+Let's take a look at a quick example here.

+And here we have a matrix with product groups and product names, and the values we're looking at are

+customer sales, quantity sold using selected value and retail price, using selected value and looking

+at the product group rows.

+So the bolded rows, you can see that there isn't a value for the quantity sold or the retail price.

+See, those values are missing here.

+And the reason why these blanks are showing up is because this expression doesn't evaluate to a single

+unique result.

+Right?

+And that's why nothing is returned.

+So in this case, if we look at the add on product group, we have caramel syrup, chocolate syrup,

+hazelnut syrup and our sugar free vanilla syrup products below in that group, each one of those has

+a unique retail price.

+So that's why for each of those rows, we're actually returning values because the product can be filtered

+down to a single unique value based on the filter context of the matrix before we head over to Power

+BI and actually check this function out, it may be helpful to think of selected value using a slightly

+different term.